Motobu Chōki: Historical sites

 Though Motobu Choki was the third son and is not buried in it, the family tomb is the Motobu Udun Tomb in Ganeko, Ginowan.
-On February 25, 2021, the Motobu Udun Tomb was designated a cultural property historical site by Ginowan City in recognition of its high value as a material that unravels the relationship between Ginowan District and royal descendants at that time.
-It has since become a major spot for karate tourist visiting from all over the world.
+On February 25, 2021, the Motobu Udun Tomb was designated a cultural property historical site by Ginowan City in recognition of its high value as a place that unravels the relationship between Ginowan District and royal descendants at that time.
+It has since become a major tourism spot for karate tourists visiting from all over the world.